AnnaHae/DisasterResponsePL/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project I created a Machine Learning Pipeline to correctly classify disaster responses.

-The goal of the project is to apply data engineering skills to analyze the [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) dataset provided by Figure Eight, and build a web application that can help emergency workers analyze incoming messages and sort them into specific categories to speed up aid and contribute to more efficient distribution of people and other resources.
+The goal of the project is to apply data engineering skills to analyze the [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) dataset provided by Figure Eight, and build a web application that can help emergency workers analyze incoming messages.
+They get sorted into specific categories to speed up aid and contribute to more efficient distribution of people and other resources.

 ## File Descriptions <a name="files"></a>

 This project consists of three parts:

-1.ETL Pipeline
+<h2> 2.
+ETL Pipeline </h2>
     - Loads the datasets
     - Merges the two datasets
     - Cleans the data
     - Stores it in a SQLite database

-2. ML Pipeline
+<h2> 2.
+ML Pipeline </h2>
     - Loads data from the SQLite database
     - Splits the dataset into training and test sets
     - Builds a text processing and machine learning pipeline